 7. Review insurance coverage each year

 Your insurance needs are likely to change over time.
-That is why it is a good habit to review your insurance coverage at least once a year to confirm you have the right coverage for your situation.
+That is why it's a good habit to review your insurance coverage at least once a year to confirm you have the right coverage for your situation.

-Depending on your needs, you may have auto, life, and home (either homeowners or rental) insurance.
-If your situation changes, whether you move, get married, or start a family, you should check that you have the right coverage.
-Remember to review your health insurance at the same time.
+You may have auto, life, and home (either homeowners or rental) insurance.
+If your situation changes—whether you move, get married, or start a family—you should check that you have the right coverage.
+Remember to review your health insurance coverage at the same time.

-This habit might be tougher than it sounds.
-It may not be easy to live on less than you earn.
-But if you build an economical mindset early, you may enjoy greater financial security over time.
+This money habit might be challenging.
+It’s not always easy to live on less than you earn.
+But if you build a frugal mindset and curb spending early, you may enjoy greater financial security over the long term.

-If your income grows, you might still want to make small lifestyle changes to keep your spending in check.
-For example, review how much you spend on restaurant meals and takeout, subscription services, clothing, and gifts.
+If your income grows, you might still make small lifestyle changes to keep your spending in check.
+For example, review whether you’ve increased your discretionary spending on restaurant meals and takeout, subscription services, clothing, and gifts.
 Ask yourself whether these are “wants” or “needs.”

 You might find it easy to live without some of these items.
 And your reward may be savings that grow faster, bringing you closer to your financial goals.